-- Our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - The success, cost and timing of our product development activities and clinical trials of our lead product candidate, bexotegras (PLN-74809), including our expectations that the implementation of BEACON-IPF as a pivotal adaptive Phase 2b/3 trial design will significantly shorten bexotegras's late-stage development compared to standalone Phase 2b and Phase 3 trials, and our other product candidates; - Our estimates regarding the impact of challenging macroeconomic and marketplace conditions, including the effects of health epidemics and pandemics, such as COVID-19, on our business and operations, and our ability to manage such impacts; - Our or our future collaborators' plans to initiate, recruit and enroll patients in, and conduct our clinical trials at the pace that we project; - Our plans and strategy to obtain and maintain regulatory approvals of our product candidates; - Our plans and strategy to obtain funding for our operations, including funding necessary to complete further development and, upon successful development, if approved, commercialize any of our product candidates; - The effect and impact of new, existing and proposed laws and regulations; - The potential benefit of orphan drug and Fast Track designations for bexotegras; - Our ability to compete with companies currently marketing or engaged in the development of treatments for fibrosis; - Our plans and strategy regarding obtaining and maintaining intellectual property protection for our product candidates and the duration of such protection;
+- Our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - The success, cost and timing of our product development activities and clinical trials of our lead product candidate, bexotegras (PLN-74809), including our expectations that the implementation of BEACON-IPF, a 52-week, randomized, double-blind, placebo-controlled Phase 2b trial in patients with idiopathic pulmonary fibrosis (IPF), as a pivotal adaptive Phase 2b/3 trial design will significantly shorten bexotegras's late-stage development compared to standalone Phase 2b and Phase 3 trials, and our other product candidates; - Our plans to initiate, recruit and enroll patients in, and conduct our clinical trials at the pace that we project; - Our plans and strategy to obtain and maintain regulatory approvals of our product candidates; - Our plans and strategy to obtain funding for our operations, including funding necessary to complete further development and, upon successful development, if approved, commercialize any of our product candidates; - The effect and impact of new, existing and proposed laws and regulations; - The potential benefit of orphan drug and Fast Track designations for bexotegras; - Our ability to compete with companies currently marketing or engaged in the development of treatments for fibrosis; - Our plans and strategy regarding obtaining and maintaining intellectual property protection for our product candidates and the duration of such protection; - Our plans and strategy regarding the manufacture of our product candidates for clinical trials and for commercial use, if approved; - Our dependence on future collaborators for developing, obtaining regulatory approval for and commercializing product candidates in the collaboration; - Our receipt and timing of any milestone payments or royalties under any future research collaboration or license agreements or arrangements; - Our plans and strategy regarding the commercialization of any products that are approved for marketing and our ability to establish adequate pricing in the U.S. and international markets; - The size and growth potential of the markets for our product candidates, and our ability to serve those markets, either alone or in combination with others; - Our ability to attract and retain qualified employees and key personnel;

-- Our plans and strategy regarding the manufacture of our product candidates for clinical trials and for commercial use, if approved; - Our dependence on current and future collaborators for developing, obtaining regulatory approval for and commercializing product candidates in the collaboration; - Our receipt and timing of any milestone payments or royalties under any future research collaboration or license agreements or arrangements; - Our plans and strategy regarding the commercialization of any products that are approved for marketing and our ability to establish adequate pricing in the U.S. and international markets; - The size and growth potential of the markets for our product candidates, and our ability to serve those markets, either alone or in combination with others; - Our ability to attract and retain qualified employees and key personnel; and - Our expectations regarding government and third-party payor coverage and reimbursement; and - Our expectations of obtaining a positive health technology assessment recommending our products.
+- Our expectations regarding government and third-party payor coverage and reimbursement; and - Our expectations of obtaining a positive health technology assessment recommending our products.